Our Plastic Journey Continues

 - Working with our suppliers to improve the visibility of the #5 stamp on our pots and lids.

-- Improving our labelling to see if we can fit more recycling information on pack to guide customers.
+- Improving our labelling to see if we can fit more recycling information to guide customers.

 - Promoting more re-use and re-purposing ideas.